mgrhm/monica/docs/installation/update.md

     ERROR 1064 (42000) at line 264: You have an error in your SQL syntax; check the manual that corresponds to your MySQL server version for the right syntax to use near .....
     ```

-    It means that the database schema you're trying to import into does
+    It means that the database schema you’re trying to import into does
-    not match the schema of that database you've exported from.
+    not match the schema of that database you’ve exported from.
 This is
     usually due to a change in the schema between Monica version, and
-    should only happen if you're migrating from an old, unupdated
+    should only happen if you’re migrating from an old, unupdated
     version of Monica to a new version on a new machine.
 Please file an
     issue if you see this error and we will attempt to assist you.